mrpostiga/imame4all/trunk/Android/MAME4droid/res/raw/readme.txt

 -Video render Mode:

-    * Normal: synchronized render, more accurate but may have sound glitches if sync is lost.
+    * SW: synchronized render, more accurate but may have sound glitches if sync is lost.
+Higher device compatibility.
-    * Threaded: less accurate but better sound.
+    * SW Threaded: less accurate but better sound.
+Also higher compatibility.
+    * GL.
+Open GL ES 1.0 or upper.
+This should be your choice if it works fine for you.
+Faster rendering even with image filtering.
-    * HW Accelerated (only for Honeycomb).
+    * 2D HW Accelerated (only for Honeycomb).
+Experimental render.
+Not recommended.

 -Threaded sound.
 Worse sound quality but smoother gameplay when frame drops.

 -Show FPS: Shows ON/OFF fps.

 -Show Info/Warnings: Shows Game Info and any warnings when a game is selected.

--FPS limit when filtering.
-Set 30fps render limit to get smoother gameplay when smooth scaling is activated and the device isn't powerful enough.

 -Debug Mode.
 Enable debug mode.
 Only for developers.